 Tonight has been a tightrope walk between existential anguish for opportunities lost or squandered, and the pure transcendental ecstasy of realizing that I don't have to let my past define me.
-I have been drug free for two months.
 I am currently free falling through the infinite space of the timeless now, into a net of unmitigated self-actualization.
 What a rush it is to be alive.
 Each heartbeat confirming to me that my existence is validated.

 Despite who and what I may have been, I am who I choose to be.
 The collaboration of the hundred trillion cells which make up my physical body is like a petition to my conscious to rise to each moment.
 The concerted exertion of my organs is a demonstration of confidence in my potential—an aggregated, reverberating testimony of my inherent worth.
 A pledge of allegiance to my cause.
 Until the very fibers of my being are finally expended in the discovery and pursuit of my purpose.

 If my next breath should be my last, then I cannot let this moment pass without manifesting my intention to begin my ascension to a higher dimension.
 I will aim to find, define and align with divine source; to refine my character; to excel in this shell.
 I will find the Tao in the timeless now—Today.
 It is my goal to temper my soul; to channel love from above.
 Today I will start to impart of my heart.